What’s a QDIA?

 Another potential benefit—increased retirement readiness

-If you do choose a QDIA, it can potentially improve your participants’ and beneficiaries’ investment results over the long term, helping them make progress on their goals.
-That’s because all the QDIA options include a growth component (stocks and similar investments), compared to money market and stable value funds, which focus solely on capital preservation.
+If you do choose a QDIA, it can potentially improve your participants’ retirement readiness over the long term, helping them make progress on their goals.
+That’s because all QDIA options include a growth component (stocks and similar investments) and tie asset allocation to age, retirement date, or similar factors, while money market and stable value funds focus solely on capital preservation.

 Factors to consider when choosing your QDIA

-TDFs are the most common QDIA, with 76% of surveyed plans with $5 million to $50 million in assets using them as their default.1 But that doesn’t automatically make it the right choice for your plan.
+TDFs are the most common choice for QDIAs—87.2% of plans use a TDF as their default investment.
+But that doesn’t automatically make it the right choice for your plan.
 You need to consider many factors, including:

 - Employees’ investment experience